-Tuesday 8 August 2023
+Tuesday, 8 August 2023

-August 8 Corfu
+August 8 The Island of Corfu

 This morning we docked at the island of Corfu which lies off the west coast of Albania and Greece.
 The old town is perched strategically at the entrance to the Adriatic Sea and dates back to the C8 BC.
 Small though the island is, it has been fought over for millennia - the Byzantines, Venetians, Ottomans, more recently French, British and Greeks.
-Not surprising then that the Old Town has been well fortified and over the course of time, those forts have been repaired and partly rebuilt several times; the forts were designed by Venetian engineers.
+Not surprising then that the Old Town has been well fortified and over the course of time, those forts have been repaired and partly rebuilt several times.
+The forts were designed by Venetian engineers.

 Corfu is located very strategically for many countries north